couchbase/cbft/docs/admin-guide/command.md

                  for a single, unclustered cbft node in a local file that's stored in the dataDir;
           * metakv
-               - manages a cbft cluster configuration in couchbase metakv store environment variable CBAUTH_REVRPC_URL need to be set for metakv. for example:
+               - manages a cbft cluster configuration in couchbase metakv store;
+                 environment variable CBAUTH_REVRPC_URL needs to be set for metakv; for example:
                  'export CBAUTH_REVRPC_URL=http://user:password@localhost:9000/cbft';
           default is 'simple'.
       -container PATH